sablier-labs/docs/docs/reference/airdrops/03-access-control.md

 :::note

 Every campaign has a creator and a recipient.
-An "public" caller is any address outside of creator and recipient.
+A "public" caller is any address outside of creator and recipient.
 Anyone can call `claim` function on a campaign but the tokens will be transferred to the recipient.

 :::